 SEEN is a powerful and compelling new collection of fine-art portraits which offer glimpses into the complex healing journeys of survivors of sexual abuse.

 Commissioned by the Sexual Assault Center of Middle Tennessee, documentary photographer Dan Heller conceived the project as a series of collaborations between artist and subject—a means to share nuanced recovery experiences and emotions that would otherwise remain hidden.

-SeenSurvivors.org will publish the first series of sixteen portraits starting with “Duanna”, whose uplifting story and positive energy inspired the defining image of the collection.
-We encourage you to sign up to receive updates on future exhibitions and moderated public forums, as well as the publication of the First Edition book, “SEEN Survivors” later in 2021.
+SeenSurvivors.org will publish the first series of eighteen portraits starting with “Duanna,” whose uplifting story and positive energy inspired the defining image of the collection.
+We encourage you to sign up to receive updates on future exhibitions and moderated public forums.
+The First Edition book of the book was released in Spring of 2022.

 Dan Heller and the Sexual Assault Center thank Presenting Sponsor HCA Healthcare/ TriStar Health as well as The Frist Foundation and Smith-Douglas Homes for their generous support.